Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Introduction

 One notable contribution aiming at enhancing the interpretability of the learned solution is the DiffNet architecture \cite{arridge_hauptmann_2020}, which is specifically designed to model potentially nonlinear diffusion processes.
 Inspired by the structure of numerical solvers, the network consists of multiple blocks representing discrete steps in time.
 Within each block, a differential operator, computed by a small subnetwork, is applied to the input.
 This design results in a highly parameter-efficient architecture that is fast to train and facilitates the analysis and interpretation of the differential operations.

 In addition to research focused on providing theoretical guarantees or improving the interpretability of learned solutions, several approaches exhibit structural similarities to iResNets.
 One such method is the proximal residual flow \cite{hertrich2023}, a ResNet designed to be invertible, where the residual functions are constrained to be averaged operators, differing from the Lipschitz constraint we use in this work.
 This architecture has been used as a normalizing flow for Bayesian inverse problems.
-In \cite{sherry2024}, invertibility is achieved by considering numerical solvers of ordinary differential equations with a monotone right-hand-side, resulting in a ResNet-like architecture with constraints similar to iResNets.
-This approach is primarily used to obtain learned nonexpansive denoisers, which are desirable for plug-and-play schemes.
-Similarly, \cite{ruthotto_2020} interprets convolutional ResNets as discretized partial differential equations, deriving stability results for the architecture using monotonicity or Lipschitz conditions.
+In \cite{ruthotto_2020}, convolutional ResNets are interpreted as discretized partial differential equations, deriving stability results for the architecture using monotonicity or Lipschitz conditions.